ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 In some cases, a client may want to configure their table to be sorted by a column that is not visible within the table.
 To enable this, a column within the table can be marked as hidden.
 A hidden column exists in the table to provide metadata that can be used for operations, such as sorting, but it is not rendered within the table.

 A column within the table may not have a one-to-one mapping to a field within the table's data.
 For example, a hyperlink column might use two fields from the data: a string to use as the hyperlink's display and a string to use as the hyperlink's href.
 Because of this, a column must define which data field is used when sorting that column.
-That field is specified by a column definition by implementing an `operandDataRecordFieldName` property that is set to the name of the field to use for sorting.
+That field is specified by a column definition by setting an `operandDataRecordFieldName` observable property that is set to the name of the field to use for sorting.
 For example, the text column would return the value of `fieldName` and the hyperlink column would return the field name associated with the display string.

 The column definition will also be responsible for specifying the appropriate sort function to use based on the type of data it knows is associated with `operandDataRecordFieldName`.
-The sort function will be specified by a `sortOperation` getter on the column, that returns a `TableColumnSortOperation` value. `TableColumnSortOperation` is a new enum that will be introduced that defines the set of sort functions that can be applied to a column.
+The sort function will be specified by a `sortOperation` observable property on the column, that returns a `TableColumnSortOperation` value. `TableColumnSortOperation` is a new enum that will be introduced that defines the set of sort functions that can be applied to a column.
 Initially, the enum will consist of the value `basic`, which will correspond to [TanStack's `basic` sort function](https://tanstack.com/table/v8/docs/api/features/sorting#sorting-functions), and the value `localeAwareCaseSensitive`, which will be backed by a function written within nimble.
 That function will leverage [localeCompare()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) to perform the sort.

 For performance reasons, the table will not support custom sort functions on a column.
 Additionally, a column can only be sorted based on a single field within the table's data.
 These requirements guard against performance degradations from inefficient custom sort functions.